aarveshJB/aarveshJB/README.md

 - 👋 Hi, I’m Aarvesh
-- 👀 I’m interested in creating music, trading, and of course coding.
+- 👀 I’m interested in creating music, trading, and of course coding and developing software
 - 🌱 I’m currently learning HTML, CSS, Javascript, JavaFx, C++, and SQL.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me: gmail: aarveshbelani@gmail.com